Rutheford’s Premium MNineral Water – Cincinnati

 Our decadon or 10-sided deep aqua bottle is embossed, ‘RUTHERFORDS’ (side 1), ‘PREMIUM’ (side 3), ‘MINERAL WATER’ (side 5), ‘CINCINNATI’ (side 7), and ‘THIS BOTTLE IS NEVER SOLD’ (side 9).
 All of the other panels are blank.
 There is an applied tapered mouth and a deep iron pontil cavity.
 The bottle is considered very rare.

-Many soda water bottles have extensive base and side wear as soda water bottles were the property of the soda bottler and were sometimes marked like our example, ‘THIS BOTTLE IS NEVER SOLD’ or similar embossing to that effect.
+Many soda water bottles have an extensive base, and side wear as soda water bottles were the property of the soda bottler and were sometimes embossed like our example, ‘THIS BOTTLE IS NEVER SOLD’ or similar marking to that effect..

 Thomas M. Rutherford was born in 1806 in Pennsylvania and worked in Cincinnati, Ohio as a brush manufacturer on the west side of Walnut Street between 4th and 5th Streets from 1834 to 1839.

 The first half of the 1840s saw Rutherford’s name associated with fine catering events in The Cincinnati Enquirer, such as this one on August 5, 1841:

 “Rutherford’s Turtle Soup – Will be served up at the Wm.
 Tell, Fifth Street, from half-past 10 o’clock, A.M., until half-past 2′ o’clock, P. M. every Sunday during the season.
 Also – Families served to order.
 Smith & Weatherbee.”